ThreatConnect-Inc/threatconnect-developer-docs/docs/trademarks.rst

 -  Java®, JavaScript®, and Oracle® are registered trademarks of the Oracle Corporation.
 -  Python® is a registered trademark of the Python Software Foundation.
+-  Swagger™ is a trademark of Smartbear Software, Inc.